katarinavuckovic/MultiModal-Beam-Prediction-CNN-GRU-FCNN/README.md

 - The dataset consist of a sequence of 5 samples for Vision, LIDAR, and RADAR and 2 samples of GPS.
 - The GPS samples are interpolated to obtain 5 samples.
 # 2. Data Preprocessing
-Data Preprocessing Notebooks for each modality are locatined in the "Preprocessing" Folder
+Data Preprocessing and Data Visualization Notebooks for each modality are locatined in the "Data Preprocessing" Folder
-- Vision:
-- Radar:
+- Radar:  "Preprocessing_Radar.py"
+-   Conversion from raw Radar samples to Range-Angle maps or Range-Velocity Maps
-- LiDAR:
+- LiDAR: "Preprocessing_LiDAR.py"
-- GPS:
+- GPS: "Preprocessing_GPS.py"
+- Vision: There is no special preprocessing for Vision.
+The RGB samples are converted to grayscale and then resized to (150,150)
 # CNN+GRU+FCNN
 Train and Test single modality and fusion (early/late) Notebooks are located the "CNN+GRU+FCNN Network" Folder